 With over 50 wineries laying their roots here, the Granite Belt group have been cementing themselves as the most popular Queensland wine region for decades.

 So how does a winery in an area known for high temps and even higher humidity survive?
 They go higher where the weather is cooler and the air is drier.
-At some of the highest elevations in the country, the Granite Belt wine region is the perfect place for everything from vineyards to apple orchards and within a few hours drive south of Brisbane, they get their fair share of wine tours as well.
+At some of the highest elevations in the country, the Granite Belt wine region is the perfect place for everything from vineyards to apple orchards and within a few hours drive north of Brisbane, they get their fair share of wine tours as well.

 Similar to the rest of Australia, the most popular wine varieties include Shiraz, Merlot, Cabernet Sauvignon and Chardonnay however recent years has seen an increase in Nebbiolo, Sangiovese and Petit Verdot so that’s exciting.